svenvc/docs/neo/neo-unicode.md

 Recognizing lower, upper and title case and converting between them is defined by Unicode as well.
 The Unicode Character Database can be used for these operations.

-NeoUnicodeCaser is a simple tool to do these conversions.
+**NeoUnicodeCaser** is a simple tool to do these conversions, using the Unicode Character Database.

     NeoUnicodeCaser new case: #uppercase string: 'abc'.
     NeoUnicodeCaser new case: #lowercase string: 'ABC'.